Associate Professor Julia Prendergast

 Dr Eileen Herbert-Goodall

 Eileen Herbert-Goodall is a writer of non-fiction and short fiction.
 She is the author of a novella titled The Sherbrooke Brothers.
-Her second novella is due for release in 2021.
-Eileen teaches writing in Australia at the University of the Sunshine Coast, Swinburne University in Melbourne, and the Queensland Writers’ Centre.
-She holds a Doctorate of Creative Arts.
+She has worked as a Sessional Academic (Creative Writing, Literary Practice and Literary Studies) with the University of the Sunshine Coast and Swinburne University of Technology.
+Eileen is currently an Academic Editor.

 Portfolio: AAWP website / online presence coordinator